Security Model

 │ │

-│ • Smart contracts hold funds │
+│ • Smart contracts hold all prize funds │

-│ • Bridge requires oracle consensus │
+│ • Bridge requires oracle threshold signatures │

 │ │